marijnbent/lisk-dapps-docs/BasicDapp.md

 ?
 Enter public keys of dapp forgers - hex array, use ',' for separator (808c2a6e3bf0a8a6edd64356e98c8aab4daeacb4dc177a8a20a6442b40d1f0e0)
 Creating DApp genesis block
 Fetching Lisks DApp Toolkit
-Connecting local repository with remote repository Saving genesis blocks
+Connecting local repository with origin
+Saving genesis blocks
 Updating config
 ?
 Add DApp to autolaunch Yes